KAWASAKI ZZR1400 (2012 - 2020) Review

 Value vs rivalsNext up: Equipment

 Has to be five out of five, there’s a hell of lot of bike for the price.
-It’s officially the fastest production bike on the market and all yours for less than £11,500.
-The price inflated over time and a 2020 Performance Sport spec version costs £15,849.
+It was officially the fastest production bike on the market and all yours for less than £11,500.
+The price inflated over time and a 2020 Performance Sport spec version cost £15,849.

 That original price made the bike a bit of a bargain, especially when you consider that traction control, engine modes and ABS all came as standard and it was the fastest accelerating bike on the road at the time.